Leon String Quartet Kent – About Us

 Karen enjoys a busy schedule as a freelance solo, orchestral and chamber musician and works as a violin teacher in East Kent, regularly leading workshops and orchestras.
 She plays on an early twentieth century violin by the German luthier Henreich Heberlein Jr., kindly donated by Eric Richards in 2010.

+Now, still based in London, she keeps up with the quartet’s busy schedule, whilst also working as a Registered Nurse.
 She plays on a French Mirecourt violin made by Leon Mougenout in the same year as the Wall Street Crash.
 The quartet takes its name from Leon himself.

 In 2013 he completed a Master of Music in Composition at the Royal Northern College of Music, where he studied with Adam Gorb and Paul Patterson, with a scholarship kindly supported by the Richard Newitt and Radcliffe trusts.
 Since entering the RNCM, Matthew’s song ‘There Came a Wind Like a Bugle’ was premièred by Rhona McKail and Yshani Perinpanayagam at Canterbury’s Sounds New Contemporary Music Festival, and given a second performance by Kathryn West and Aaron Parker at RNCM.